wp-plugins/better-wp-security/readme.txt

 5. Easy-to-navigate Security dashboard

 == Changelog ==

+= 4.4.9 =
+* New Pro Feature: Automatically generate strong passwords
+* New Pro Feature: Password expiration
+* Enhancement: Added a link to the actual timezone settings in the general settings page (instead of the top of the page)
+* Fixed: When an invalid log directory is detected it will not fail but will instead reset it to the original.
+* Fixed: No more duplicate digest emails
+* Fixed: No more "Array" message appearing in digest emails from user lockouts
+* Fixed: HTML in traditional file log emails will display correctly.
+* Fixed: From address in notification emails will now display correctly.
+* Fixed: MySQL errors will no longer appear for missing iThemes Security tables.
+Instead it will attempt to recreate them.
+* Fixed: Fixed missing "no changes" text in file change emails.
+* Fixed: Formatting of individual file change emails will now work.
+* Fixed: Fixed a bug in ban users user agents that would cause a crash on Apache if the user agent contained a space
+* Fixed: When an invalid backup directory is detected it will not fail but will instead reset it to the original.

 = 4.4.6 =
 * Fixed: fixed possible undefined api_error variable on line 316 if WordPress believes the email address is invalid.